Mark-Seaman/UNC-BACS350-2020-Fall/demo/week01/app2/ReadMe.md

-# Create Pages from Templates
+# Skill #2 - Create Pages from Templates

 This is the world's simplest web app